Trump to Announce MAJOR New Executive Order | John Hawkins' Right Wing News

 Ridiculous.

-Maybe what we should be doing is instead of handing over envelopes of cash to immigrants as they arrive we should be connecting them with social service programs and way to get themselves a job.
+Maybe what we should be doing is instead of handing over envelopes of cash to immigrants as they arrive, we should be connecting them with social service programs and a way to get themselves a job.

 Here’s something I found interesting…